-The latent Gaussian field $\phi$ with mean ${\mu(\theta)}$ and precision matrix ${Q(\theta)}$ is conditioned on hyperparameters ${\theta}$, which follow a prior distribution $\pi({\theta})$.
-The INLA methodology, with the aid of SPDE \citep{lindgren2011}, can be used to analyze geostatistical observations assumed to originate from a Gaussian random field with Mat\'{e}rn covariance function as presented in the following section.
+The latent Gaussian field $\phi$ with mean ${\mu(\vect \theta)}$ and precision matrix ${Q(\vect \theta)}$ is conditioned on hyperparameters ${\vect \theta}$, which follow a prior distribution $\pi({\vect \theta})$.
+The INLA methodology, with the aid of SPDE \citep{lindgren2011}, can be used to analyze geostatistical observations assumed to be generated from a Gaussian random field with a Mat\'{e}rn covariance function, as presented in the following section.